kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-13-mason-mount-will-be-used-like-ryan-gravenberch.md

 United's midfield structure was very fluid.
 Constantly rotating, never static, like a spring.
 When one player enters a space, another fills the space.

+This is good news for Casemiro.
+That rotation will give him the cover to get forward.
+There's always someone sitting in front of the back-line to protect at least two midfielders can attack.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/07/12/Image-12Jul2023_14:47:29.jpeg">
     <figcaption>Figure 3.1 - Omari Forson inverts as Álvaro Fernández makes a run up the left-wing.</figcaption>